Nikolai Patrushev: 2022 invasion of Ukraine

-In August 2021, during the withdrawal of US troops from Afghanistan, Patrushev told Izvestia newspaper that the United States had abandoned its Afghan allies, and that the reason was the incompetent work of the intelligence services of the United States, Britain and other NATO countries and the misplaced belief of the West in the correctness of its decisions.
+In August 2021, during the withdrawal of U.S. troops from Afghanistan, Patrushev told Izvestia newspaper that the United States had abandoned its Afghan allies, and that the reason was the incompetent work of the intelligence services of the United States, Britain and other NATO countries and the misplaced belief of the West in the correctness of its decisions.
 He predicted that the United States would also abandon its allies in Ukraine:

 "...Kyiv is obsequiously serving the interests of its overseas patrons, striving to get into NATO.
 But was the ousted pro-American regime in Kabul saved by the fact that Afghanistan had the status of a principal U.S. ally outside NATO?
 (No).
 A similar situation awaits supporters of the American choice in Ukraine."

 In early November 2021, CIA Director William Burns and U.S. ambassador to Russia John Sullivan met in Moscow with Patrushev and informed him that they knew about Russia's invasion plans.
 Burns warned that if Putin proceeded down this path, the West would respond with severe consequences for Russia.
 Sullivan recounted that Patrushev was undeterred and "supremely confident" that the invasion was going to succeed.
 However, in late January 2022, just before the invasion, Patrushev publicly denied that Russia was prepared to attack Ukraine.

 Kyiv after Russian shelling in March 2022.
 Patrushev played a key role in Putin's decision to invade Ukraine.

 Sources say Putin's decision to invade Ukraine was influenced by a small group of war hawks around him, including Patrushev and Russia's defence minister Sergei Shoigu.
 According to Putin-regime expert Catherine Belton, it was "Patrushev who's always been the leading ideologue of using capitalism as a tool to undermine the West to buy off and corrupt officials and so on.
 And he's certainly very much painted the West as a hostile enemy of Russia and something which is kind of debauched and decrepit, and it's time to attack [Ukraine in 2022]."
 According to sources close to the Kremlin, most of Putin's close advisers opposed the invasion, and even Patrushev advised Putin to give diplomacy another chance three days before the invasion, but Putin overruled them all.

 On 26 April 2022, after two months of war, Patrushev predicted that Ukraine would collapse and be broken into several states because of what he cast as a U.S. attempt to use Kyiv to undermine Russia.
 He repeated the "denazification" trope and claimed: